Goran-n/modern-saas-stack/FILE_HANDLER_PACKAGE_DESIGN.md

-# File Handler Package Design Ticket
+# File Manager Package Design Ticket

 ## Overview
-Implement a Turborepo package for internal file handling that will manage files from various sources including direct integrations (e.g., Xero) and WhatsApp uploads stored in Supabase Storage.
+Implement a Turborepo package for internal file management that will manage files from various sources including direct integrations (e.g., Xero) and WhatsApp uploads stored in Supabase Storage.

 ## Requirements
 - Store files in Supabase Storage